Botmasher/mobile-flashcards/README.md

 This separates a card model from a deck model, where card can belong to one or more decks.

+Another difference between specifications and buildout: four helper methods were suggested for managing the `AsyncStorage` database:

+`getDecks`: return all of the decks along with their titles, questions, and answers.
+`getDeck`: take in a single `id` argument and return the deck associated with that id.
+`saveDeckTitle`: take in a single `title` argument and add it to the decks.
+`addCardToDeck`: take in two arguments, `title` and `card`, and will add the card to the list of questions for the deck with the associated title.

+The final API arsenal is more robust and can be found in `utils/api.js`.

 ## Contributing

 If you're familiar with React Native and would like to contribute to this app, feel free to fork the repository and make a pull request with updates.
 Before you do, please check my constraints from a previous React Udacity [CONTRIBUTING.md](https://github.com/Botmasher/reactnd-myreads/blob/master/CONTRIBUTING.md), since those points also apply to this project.

 For more info about common React Native tasks, check the most recent version of [this guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

-### Tip
-To manage your `AsyncStorage` database, you'll want to create four different helper methods.

-`getDecks`: return all of the decks along with their titles, questions, and answers.
-`getDeck`: take in a single `id` argument and return the deck associated with that id.
-`saveDeckTitle`: take in a single `title` argument and add it to the decks.
-`addCardToDeck`: take in two arguments, `title` and `card`, and will add the card to the list of questions for the deck with the associated title.